sebastian-mora/ruse_website/blogs/aws-minecraft-bot/index.md

 * Starting/Stoping servers.
 * Getting a server status, description, player count.
-* Listing avaible server and thier status.
+* Listing available server and their status.
 * Get player billing cost and time.
 * Post message to discord (SNS triggered).
 * Run mcrcon command on a server.